 \section{Introduction}

-The discovery of the Higgs boson in 2012 at the Large Hadron Collider (LHC) has opened a new era in the particle physics.
+The discovery of the Higgs boson in 2012 at the Large Hadron Collider (LHC) \cite{Aad:2012tfa,Chatrchyan:2012ufa} has opened a new era in the particle physics.
 In particular, the Higgs boson is regarded as the key to solve some challenging problems such as the problem of hierarchy, the origin of the neutrino mass and the dark matter problem.
-Since then, the precise measurements of the Higgs boson properties have become top priorities of both experimental and theoretical particle physics.
+Consequently the precise measurements of the Higgs boson properties have become top priorities of both experimental and theoretical particle physics.

 Although the LHC can produce a lot of Higgs bosons, the enormously complicated QCD backgrounds make the sufficiently precise measurements hard to achieve.
 To precisely measure the properties of the Higgs boson, the next generation $e^+e^-$ colliders have been proposed as the Higgs factories aiming at much higher accuracy of measurements.
-Compared with the LHC, the $e^+e^-$ colliders will have cleaner experimental conditions and higher luminosity.
+Compared to the LHC, the $e^+e^-$ colliders will have cleaner experiment conditions and higher luminosity.
 The candidates of the next generation $e^+e^-$ colliders include Circular Electron Positron Collider (CEPC) \cite{CEPCStudyGroup:2018ghi,CEPCStudyGroup:2018rmc}, International Linear Collider (ILC) \cite{Baer:2013cma,Behnke:2013xla,Bambade:2019fyw} and Future Circular Collider (FCC-ee) \cite{Gomez-Ceballos:2013zzn,Abada:2019zxq,Abada:2019lih}.
-All of them are designed to operate at the center-of-mass energy $\sqrt{s} \sim 240 - 250$ GeV to precisely measure the Higgs boson.
+All of them are designed to operate at the center-of-mass energy $\sqrt{s} \sim 240 - 250$ GeV.
 In this energy range, the processes to produce Higgs bosons are $e^+e^- \rightarrow ZH$ (Higgsstrahlung), $e^+e^- \rightarrow \nu_e \bar \nu_e H$ ($W$ fusion) and $e^+e^- \rightarrow e^+e^- H$ ($Z$ fusion).
 The dominant Higgs production process is the Higgsstrahlung.
-And the recoil mass method can be applied to identify the Higgs boson candidates \cite{McCullough:2013rea}.
+And the recoil mass method can be applied to identify the Higgs boson candidates \cite{Ioffe:1976sd,McCullough:2013rea,CEPCStudyGroup:2018ghi,Yan:2016xyx,Abada:2019zxq}.
 Then the Higgs boson production can be disentangled in a model-independent way.